isovector/certainty-by-construction/src/book/1-agda.lagda.md

-# Introduction to Agda
+# A Gentle Introduction to Agda

 This book is no ordinary prose.
 It is not just a book, but it is also a piece of software.
-Literate programming is a technique for interspersing prose and computer programs in the same document.
-The result is a *polyglot*: a single artifact that can be interpreted simultaneously as a book written in English, or a series of program modules written in Agda.
+Literate programming is a technique for interspersing text and computer programs in the same document.
+The result is a single artifact that can be interpreted simultaneously as a book written in English, or a series of modules written in Agda.

-By virtue of being a literate program, this book is only capable of being typeset if all of the code actually compiles; it's not by the virtue of having had a diligent copy-editor!
-The book simply will not compile if any of the Agda code presented in it doesn't typecheck, or if any of its tests fail.
-And as we will see shortly, Agda programs come with very extensive tests.
+Most technical books work only by dint of having been read by a diligent copy-editor.
+But technical editors are fallible, and can nevertheless miss some details.
+The compiler, however, is superhuman in its level of nitpicking pedantry.
+By virtue of being a literate program, this book is capable of being typeset only when all of the code actually works The book simply will not compile if any of the Agda code presented in it doesn't typecheck, or if any of its tests fail.

+This last point is particularly important.
+As we will see shortly, Agda programs come with *very* extensive tests.

 In this chapter we will get acquainted with Agda's syntax, core ideas, and interactive tooling.
 By the end, you will be able to parse Agda code mentally, be able to write simple functions, and type the many funny Unicode characters which are ubiquitous in real Agda code.
+Despite being written in Agda, this book is not *about* Agda, and so the goal is to get you to a minimum degree of competency as quickly as possible.
+Let's get going!

 ## Modules and Imports